 At XAA, we strive to inspire the next generation of pioneers and empower them to leave a positive mark on our ever-changing world.

-By focusing on what really matters to students and parents, we provide a rigorous, high-quality, and affordable American education in Singapore based on the core American values of respect, honor, and courage.
+By focusing on what really matters to students and parents, we provide a rigorous, high-quality, and accessible American education in Singapore based on the core American values of respect, honor, and courage.

 Our curriculum is directly aligned with the AERO and US Common Core standards to ensure that our students are on track to achieve their academic goals.
 We also adopt internationally recognized curriculum programs such as Everyday Math, Inspired Science, and a balanced approach to literacy with materials from Scholastic.